 What are bilateral agreements?

-A bilateral agreement is a broad term used simply to cover agreements between two parties.
+A bilateral agreement (or what is sometimes refered to as a "side deal") is a broad term used simply to cover agreements between two parties.
 For international treaties, they can range from legal obligations to non-binding agreements of principle (often used as a precursor to the former).

 Most of the EU’s main trading partners who do not have a free trade deal have various bilateral agreements with the EU.
 The EU has hundreds of these agreements with countries around the world.

 Are bilateral agreements the same as trade deals?

 No. Trade deals focus on reducing or eliminating tariffs, import quotas, export restraints and other trade barriers between states.
 The rules for trade deals are set by the World Trade Organization (WTO), which states that they must cover “substantially” all trade between the two countries.

 Bilateral agreements do not cover these issues and so are not bound by the WTO rules requiring them to be comprehensive.
 Instead they are often very specific, targeting an individual policy area.
 Due to their narrowness, a bilateral agreement could not replicate a trade deal that covers the majority of UK-EU trade in depth.

 These agreements increase cooperation and facilitate trade between countries in specific areas.
 For example:

 - India has a deal with the EU granting it access to the EU’s research funding programme up to 2020.